 If yes how many years?

-Ah, style is a term I was never a fan off… having an open mind I didn’t want to be pigeonholed or characterize, I just see myself as a good run of the mill wedding photographers just like any other tradesperson ..but to answer your question some of my peers described my style as Surreal, suspended halfway between fantasy and the waking world
+Ah, style is a term I was never a fan off… having an open mind – I didn’t want to be pigeonholed or characterised, I just see myself as a good run of the mill wedding photographer just like any other tradesperson, but to answer your question; some of my peers described my style as Surreal, suspended halfway between fantasy and the waking world.

 First of all, I did not need a Studio so this was one expense I didn’t have to worry about starting off on a shoestring budget and there were no wedding photographers in my area at the time!